abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl get jobs
 ```
-You should see at least one job named in the format `<cronjob-name>-<unix time stamp>`.
+There should be at least one job named in the format `<cronjob-name>-<unix time stamp>`.
 Note the timestamp of the oldest job.

 3) Give it a few minutes and list the jobs once again